tastyigniter/docs/extend/extensions.md

 #### Registering settings navigation link

 An example showing how to register a system settings item which links to a settings model.
-Registered settings will appear on the **System > Settings** admin page.
+Registered settings will appear on the _Manage > Settings_ admin page.

 ```php
 public function registerSettings(): array